pwagener/backbone.conduit/README.md

 Conduit provides an alternative way to create & instantiate these models when adding to a Collection:
 `Collection.fill(data, options)`.
 This short-circuits much of the model creation logic, allowing us to get the data into the collection faster.
 See `docs/examples/fill-versus-reset.html` for a working comparison.
-A purely Node JS performance comparison shows an improvement of ~ 30%.
+A purely Node JS performance comparison shows an improvement of ~ 45%.

 The `fill(...)` method fires a `reset` event, matching the behavior of `Backbone.Collection.reset(...)`, so it can be used as a drop-in replacement.
+If you are bootstrapping your collections on page load, it's a great fit.
+Note however, that the improvement comes with less features:
+* No data validation on Model creation
+* No previous attributes are tracked with `fill(...)`
+* If the Model in question specifies `defaults`, the performance improvements will be greatly reduced
+* If you've overwritten the Backbone.Model Constructor, the performance improvements will be greatly reduced (overriding `initialize(...)` is just fine though)

 # Even More Detail
-... is coming in the `docs` directory shortly.
+... is coming in `docs` shortly.